artefactual/atom-docs/user-manual/access-content/advanced-search.rst

-  controlled field found within the :ref:`RAD template <rad-template>` for archival descriptions - it is a controlled vocabulary drawn directly from the Canadian Rules for Archival Description, and managed in one of AtoM's :term:`taxnomies <taxonomy>` and used to define the type of material found within an :term:`archival unit`.
+  controlled field found within the :ref:`RAD template <rad-template>` for archival descriptions - it is a controlled vocabulary drawn directly from the Canadian Rules for Archival Description, and managed in one of AtoM's :term:`taxonomies <taxonomy>` and used to define the type of material found within an :term:`archival unit`.
 Select a GMD term from the :term:`drop-down menu` to limit search results to descriptions that have been been marked with the matching GMD value.